green-fox-academy/epam-jsa-agate/README.md

 npm run test:backend

 # mongodb & express config sample can be found in express.config.sample.json
-fell free customise it to your environment please
+fell free customise it to your environment then create one file express.config.json in root